Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-The second sound is observed in low temperature experiments~\cite{NarDyn72a, NarDyn75, Naretal75}.
-Later on, the theoretical calculation of the window condition by Guyer and Krumhansl helped the authors to find the optimal frequency for the excitation in order to find the lowest dissipation and making visible the wave phenomenon~\cite{GK64, GK66}.
+Later on, the famous result of Guyer and Krumhansl - the so-called window condition - significantly helped the experimental research to find the optimal frequency for the excitation and make visible the wave phenomenon of heat conduction in solids too \cite{GK64, GK66}.
 Unfortunately, such window condition for ballistic propagation does not exist.
-As McNelly's PhD thesis reflects~\cite{McN74t}, it was hard to find it experimentally, which required extremely pure crystals~\cite{Wal63}, mostly made from NaF.
+As McNelly's Ph.D. thesis reflects \cite{McN74t}, it is difficult to observe the ballistic modes experimentally.
+The successful observations required extremely pure crystals \cite{Wal63}, mostly made from NaF.
 Moreover, the appearance of the ballistic signal is very sensitive for the temperature, probably due to the state dependence of material properties, including the thermal expansion coefficient.
-Unfortunately, there are no accurate data both on the thermal and mechanical properties.
-Furthermore, its accurate quantitative reproduction using a computer simulation is almost impossible since temperature scales are missing from the experimental data in many cases, beyond knowing the proper material parameters~\cite{KovVan16, KovVan18}.
+Sadly, there is no accurate data on the thermal and mechanical properties.
+Furthermore, its accurate quantitative reproduction using a computer simulation is almost impossible since temperature scales are missing from the experimental data in many cases, beyond knowing the proper material parameters \cite{KovVan16, KovVan18}.

-Despite these shortcomings, a few authors have achieved results in modeling ballistic propagation, together with second sound.
-Ma~\cite{Ma13a1, Ma13a2} extended the complex viscosity model of Rogers~\cite{Rog71a, Rog72a} and Landau~\cite{LandauVIeng}, first including both the longitudinal and transversal ballistic modes, with moderate success.
-Dreyer and Struchtrup~\cite{DreStr93a} applied the RET framework~\cite{MulRug98b, RugSug15b}, a phonon hydrodynamical model in which 3 momentums are considered.
-Despite the improper propagation speeds appearing in the simulations, they provided the first characteristically acceptable reproductions.
-Later on, Kov\'acs and V\'an~\cite{KovVan18}, using the internal variable framework~\cite{BerVan17b, JozsKov20b}, compatible with the RET model~\cite{KovEta20a}, quantitatively reproduced two series of experiments with predicting the temperature dependence of relaxation time.
+Despite these difficulties, a few authors have achieved results in modeling ballistic propagation, together with second sound.
+Ma \cite{Ma13a1, Ma13a2} extended the complex viscosity model of Rogers \cite{Rog71a, Rog72a} and Landau \cite{LandauVIeng}, first including both the longitudinal and transversal ballistic modes, with moderate success.
+Dreyer and Struchtrup \cite{DreStr93a} applied the RET framework \cite{MulRug98b, RugSug15b}, a phonon hydrodynamical model in which three momentums are considered.
+Despite the improper propagation speeds appearing in their simulations, they provided the first characteristically acceptable reproductions.
+Later, Kov\'acs and V\'an \cite{KovVan18}, using the internal variable framework \cite{BerVan17b, JozsKov20b}, compatible with the RET model \cite{KovEta20a}, quantitatively reproduced two series of experiments with predicting the temperature dependence of relaxation time.